alfredxiao/jackplay/README.md

   ./run.sh
   ```

+3. Open browser and try things
+  Open [http://localhost:8181](http://localhost:8181), and try to play with it.

 ## Limitations

  - Cannot trace or redefine native, abstract method, or a method in an Interface, because they don't have body.